 Dr. Riggs' professional interests are twofold and include the magnetic properties of thin films and also musical acoustics and vibrational holography.
 He keeps two research labs running as he follows these two paths.

 Dr. Riggs teaches a course on acoustics for non-science majors: The Science of Music.
 For our majors he teaches most of the advanced upper division courses.
 He is also the advisor for all students interested in pursuing a career in engineering.

 When he's not working on physics, Dr. Riggs can be found engulfed in current events on the web or playing his electric guitar or his banjo.
-In fact, after hours, he and other faculty can be found having band practice in the Thin Film Magnetism Lab.
+Dr. Riggs also enjoys playing guitar in the faculty jazz band, Thin Film Magnetism.

 George Glander, Ph.D.